OxygenCobalt/Auxio/info/FAQ.md

 ## What is Auxio?

-Auxio is a reliable and customizable local music player that I built for myself, primarily.
+Auxio is local music player for android that I built for myself, primarily.
+Its meant to be simplistic and straightfoward, however still customizable to ones wants.

 ## Where can I download Auxio?